commschamp/commschamp.github.io/_includes/home.md

 - Meta-programming friendly.
 Most classes define similar and predictable public interface which allows easy compile time analysis and optimizations.

+- Having "out of the box" protocol analysis and visualization tools.

 - **NOT** using any socket / network abstractions and allowing full control over serialized data for extra transport wrapping and/or external transmit over